Maurizio Zandron: Early years

-2011–2012 to 2015–2016
+2011–16

 Cristina Mauri became Zandron's coach in the 2011–2012 season.
 He represented Italy at the 2012 World Junior Championships in Minsk, Belarus; he qualified to the final segment and finished 20th overall.

 His first senior international medal, silver, came at the Denkova-Staviski Cup in December 2012.
 Italy initially selected him to compete at the 2013 European Championships but then decided to name Paolo Bacchini.

 Zandron took bronze at the 2013 Crystal Skate of Romania, bronze at the 2015 Triglav Trophy, silver at the 2016 Cup of Tyrol, and silver at the 2016 Triglav Trophy.

-2016–2017 season
+2016–17 season

 Zandron trained in Italy with Mauri and also spent time in Barrie, Ontario, Canada, where he was coached by Doug Leigh.
 He won his first senior international title at the Denkova-Staviski Cup in October 2016 and followed up with silver at the Merano Cup.
 Italy assigned him to compete at the 2017 European Championships in Ostrava, Czech Republic.
 Ranked 18th in the short program, he advanced to the free skate and would finish 19th overall.

-2017–2018 season
+2017–18 season

 Zandron won silver at the Volvo Open Cup, silver at the Santa Claus Cup, gold at the Bavarian Open, and gold at the Sofia Trophy.
 He also won his fourth national bronze medal.

-2018–2019 season
+2018–19 season

 Zandron received an invitation to his first Grand Prix event, the 2018 Rostelecom Cup, but had to decline due to his decision to change countries.
 In July 2018, an Italian newspaper reported that he would represent Austria and that, as a result, he was not allowed to compete until 12 February 2019.
 He planned to continue training in Milan with Cristina Mauri and to also train in Innsbruck under Claudia Houdek.

-2019–2020 season
+2019–20 season

 Zandron was assigned to make his World Championship debut in Montreal, but the 2020 World Championships were cancelled as a result of the coronavirus pandemic.

-2020–2021 season
+2020–21 season

 With the initial assignments for the new season limited by pandemic-related travel restrictions, Zandron attended the 2020 CS Nebelhorn Trophy with other skaters training in Europe.
 He placed fourth.
 He went on to place fifth at the 2020 CS Budapest Trophy, and fourth at the Tallink Hotels Cup.
 Assigned to the 2021 World Championships in Stockholm, he placed twenty-ninth.

-2021–2022 season
+2021–22 season

 Zandron began the season at the 2021 CS Lombardia Trophy, where he placed thirteenth.
 He placed fourteenth at the 2021 CS Nebelhorn Trophy, insufficient to earn a place for Austria at the 2022 Winter Olympics.
 He went on to place sixth at the Cup of Nice and fifth at the 2021 CS Cup of Austria.

 After winning silver at the Austrian championships, he was seventeenth at the 2022 European Championships and seventeenth as well at the 2022 World Championships.